f-taveras/reading-notes/README.md

 _-Neil deGrasse Tyson_

-> [!IMPORTANT]
 > Feel free to check out my [GitHub Profile](https://github.com/f-taveras)

-[^1]: Never forget we are star dust.
+[^2]: Never forget we are star dust.
 Within each one of us lies the same particles that have created the universe.